SpaceMonk3/Crypto-Trading/README.md

-# Stock and Crypto Day Trading
-All my lil trading escapades 😵

 # OCO Order simulation script for Robinhood
 cause they dont have it 😭 (use at your own risk)
 ## Running the script